OCA/sale-reporting/product_sold_by_delivery_week/README.rst

 Configuration
 =============

-We can configure some variables with config parameter keys:
+Some variables can be configured using config parameter keys:

-- For the hint characters:
+- For hint characters:

  - For the sold char: `product_sold_by_delivery_week.sold_char`
  - For the not sold: `product_sold_by_delivery_week.not_sold_char`
  - For weeks length: `product_sold_by_delivery_week.weeks_to_consider`

-Assign the security group 'Weekly selling info in order lines' and/or 'Weekly selling info in product list' to users that should see weekly selling info in order lines or product list.
-(Is is not necessary if you want view the info in other views as product recommendation)
+Assign the security group 'Weekly selling info in order lines' and/or 'Weekly selling info in product list' to users that should see weekly sales info in product lists or in order lines.
+(If you want to see the info in other views like product recommendations, this is not needed.)

 Usage
 =====

-Once configured, you can view the hints as an optional column in sale order lines or in the tree of the products.
+Once configured, hints will apperar as an optional column in sale order lines or in products tree.

-In the general products view, the general sales info is shown while in the sale lines field we can see the field in context filtering only the partner sales.
+In the general products view, general sales info is shown.
+Meanwhile, in the sale lines field we can see this field in context by simply filtering partner sales.

-Only salesmen can access to this information.
+Only salespeople can access this information.

 Known issues / Roadmap
 ======================

-* Services aren't taken into consideration.
+* Services are not taken into consideration.
-* A widget could be done on top of the main field to have nicer icons or even colors.
+* A widget could be created on top of the main field to have nicer icons and probably colors.
-* For the future, maybe a configurable granularity could be made, so we could change the behaviour to months, days, years as the period of choice.
-To simplify the module, for the moment only the week will be considered.
+* For the near future, a configurable granularity would be desirable, so behaviour could be changed to years, months or days as the period of choice.
+  To simplify this module, only weekly periods will be considered for now.

 Bug Tracker
 ===========